Chapman is one of the few law firms in the country that has completed multiple Pay for Success financings.

-Chapman attorneys have been at the forefront in the use of pay for success financing, also known as social impact bonds, to finance public sector projects through private sector investments.
+Chapman attorneys have been at the forefront in the use of Pay for Success (PFS) financing, also known as social impact bonds, to finance public sector projects through private sector investments.
 Our attorneys have an in-depth understanding of the goals and concerns of government participants, social service agencies, and investors involved in these types of transactions.

 Unique Experience.
-Chapman has served as lender’s counsel, government counsel, service provider’s counsel, and intermediary’s counsel in several pay for success transactions across the country, providing Chapman a broad base of experience with this innovative financing tool.
-Chapman attorneys have also participated in multiple speaking panels and written articles highlighting the use of pay for success financing and explaining the intricacies of its implementation.
+Chapman has served as lender’s counsel, government counsel, service provider’s counsel, and intermediary’s counsel in several Pay for Success transactions across the country, providing Chapman a broad base of experience with this innovative financing tool.
+Chapman attorneys have also participated in multiple speaking panels and written articles highlighting the use of PFS financing and explaining the intricacies of its implementation.
 Chapman has even assisted with the drafting of enabling legislation for governments.

 - Transaction to reduce homelessness in Salt Lake County, Utah by funding a program to provide housing, behavioral-health treatment, and employment counseling for 315 chronically homeless individuals.

 - Transaction to reduce the recidivism rate in Salt Lake County, Utah by funding a program to provide substance-abuse and behavioral-health treatment for 225 high-risk men.

 - Transaction to reduce homelessness in the City of Denver, Colorado by funding supportive housing and wraparound services for 250 chronically homeless individuals.

 - Transaction to support pre-K education for more than 2,600 children from underserved communities in Chicago, with the goal of improving educational outcomes through increasing kindergarten readiness, improving third-grade literacy, and reducing the need for special education services.